Amadou02/in202/classes/class6.md

 	git status

 ~~~
-On branch gh-pages
+On branch master
-Your branch is behind 'origin/gh-pages' by 2 commits,
+Your branch is behind 'origin/master' by 2 commits,
 and can be fast-forwarded.
   (use "git pull" to update your local branch)
 ~~~